MicrosoftDocs/PowerShell-Docs/wmf/5.1/jea-improvements.md

 The folder backing the user drive will be created at `$env:LOCALAPPDATA\Microsoft\Windows\PowerShell\DriveRoots\DOMAIN_USER`

-To utilize the user drive and copy files to/from a JEA endpoint configured to expose the User drive, use the `-ToSession` and `-FromSession` parameters on Copy-Item.
+To utilize the user drive and copy files to/from a JEA endpoint configured to expose the User drive, use the `-ToSession` and `-FromSession` parameters on `Copy-Item`.

 ```powershell
 # Connect to the JEA endpoint